SWAT-NN: Simultaneous Weights and Architecture Training for Neural Networks in a Latent Space

 \section{Conclusion}

 We presented SWAT-NN, a novel framework that simultaneously optimizes both neural architectures and their weights within a universal and continuous embedding space.
-Through extensive experiments on all 54 regression tasks in the CORNN dataset, we demonstrated that SWAT-NN consistently yields performant networks with desirable sparsity and compactness, achieving comparable or better accuracy while producing more compact and sparse neural networks than state-of-the-art methods.
+Through extensive experiments on all 54 regression datasets in the CORNN benchmark suite, we demonstrated that SWAT-NN consistently yields performant networks with desirable sparsity and compactness, achieving comparable or better accuracy while producing significantly more compact and sparse neural networks than state-of-the-art methods.

 While this work focuses on MLPs, the SWAT-NN framework opens up several future research directions.
 In particular, extending the approach to more complex neural network families such as Temporal Convolutional Networks (TCNs), Convolutional Neural Networks (CNNs), and Recurrent Neural Networks (RNNs) could enable broader applicability.